-And the best way to find that out is to get your bra on and do the bra jig (this is just a bit of fun so you remember what to do when you’re bra shopping next time) …
+And the best way to find that out is to get your bra on and do the bra jig (this is just a bit of fun so that you remember what to do when trying on a bra) …

 Finding The Correct Band Size

 Despite what most would think, the bra cups don’t actually do very much for supporting your boobs.
 The bra band provides the majority of the support, so that’s why it is so critical to choose your correct band size, and this is especially important if you have a larger-than-average bust size!
 The key is to find a band size that fits firmly but comfortably around your chest and offers you the shape and lift that you desire.
 We recommend that you fasten your new bra on the loosest hook (or 2nd loosest) – this will allow for the natural stretching of the fabrics that happens with repeated washing and wearing.
 You can then tighten your bra onto the remaining hooks if required, thereby helping you get the maximum life out of your bras!